aarboleda1/Twittler/README.md

 # Twittler
-My own version of Twitter.
-I build this using Jquery and CSS for styling
+My own version of Twitter for Hack Reactor Pre-Course.
+Built using Jquery and CSS for styling